FACING ISSUE WITH YOUR PRINTER ?

 Steps to Troubleshoot WiFi Printer Not Working

-Now that we have known why the printer WiFi is not working, it’s about time we move a step ahead and, through some steps of troubleshooting, make this issue revert back our printer to normalcy.
+Now that we know why the printer not connecting to wifi, it’s about time we move a step ahead and, through some steps of troubleshooting, make this issue revert our printer to normalcy.

 Before starting the troubleshooting, just make sure that the printer is indeed connected to the WiFi or not.
 In most cases, most of the printers also display that the printer is on WiFi itself on the display panel of the printer.
 If it does not connect to WiFi, then reconnect the printer along with your WiFi.
 Here is how: